RDPerera/module-ballerinax-sap.jco/README.md

 - **User Name**: Your SAP user account name.
 - **Password**: Your account password.

-#### Optional Parameters:

-In addition to the required parameters, your setup may require the following optional parameters depending on the security settings, network configuration, and specific features used:

-- **Language**: The language in which the SAP system communicates.
-- **Group**: Specifies the logon group for load balancing purposes.
-- **SAP Router**: Defines a route to an SAP system behind a router, useful in complex network topologies.
-- **X509 Cert**: Needed if X509 certificates are used for authentication.
-- **SNC Partner Name**: Required for setups using Secure Network Communications.
-- **Use TLS**: Indicates whether to secure the connection with TLS.
-- **Proxy Settings** (Host, User, Port): Necessary if your network configuration requires connection via a proxy server.
-- **Authentication Type**: Determines the method of authentication used, which could be basic, OAuth, etc.
-- **Code Page**: For systems using particular code pages for character encoding.
-- **Alias User**: A user alias if applicable.
-- **Max Get Client Time**: The maximum time in milliseconds to wait for a connection from the pool.
-- **Peak Limit**: The maximum number of active connections that can be created for a destination.
-- **Pool Capacity**: The maximum number of idle connections kept open by the connection pool.
-- **Expiration Time**: Duration after which an idle connection will be closed.
-- **Serialization Format**: Specifies the serialization format for communication.
-- **Use SAP GUI**: Indicates whether to launch the SAP GUI automatically when the connection is opened.

 There may be additional parameters required based on your organization's SAP configuration.
 Consult your SAP administrator for the complete list of parameters needed for your setup.

 ## Quickstart